python-lapidary/lapidary-render/docs/json-schema.md

     -   #/Alice
 ```

-Actually oth schemas could be represented as the same class:
+Actually both schemas could be represented as the same class:

 ```python
 class Schema: